ipipos56/pmldl-movie-recommend/reports/final_report.md

 3. **Data Preparation**: Merged the datasets and created a Surprise Dataset for collaborative filtering.

 ## Model Implementation
-We implemented a collaborative filtering recommender system using the Surprise library.
+I implemented a collaborative filtering recommender system using the Surprise library.
 The KNNBasic algorithm with cosine similarity was chosen for its simplicity and effectiveness in capturing user-item interactions.

 ## Model Advantages and Disadvantages
 ### Advantages